222334703/Digital-Portfolio/README.md

 Reflection

-*** Situation ***: I needed to enhance my ability to communicate clearly in a professional IT environment.
+**Situation**: I needed to enhance my ability to communicate clearly in a professional IT environment.

-Task: To refine both written and verbal communication through formal business letters and clear technical reports.
+**Task**: To refine both written and verbal communication through formal business letters and clear technical reports.

-Action: Composed official emails with attention to tone, clarity, and structure; prepared documentation using standardized templates.
+**Action**: Composed official emails with attention to tone, clarity, and structure; prepared documentation using standardized templates.

-Result: Developed effective communication skills tailored to diverse workplace scenarios, improving collaboration and understanding
+**Result**: Developed effective communication skills tailored to diverse workplace scenarios, improving collaboration and understanding

 ---